synesissoftware/CLASP.Python/examples/flag_and_option_specifications.md

 If executed with the arguments

 ```
-    python examples/flag_and_option_aliases.py --help
+    python examples/flag_and_option_specifications.py --help
 ```

 it gives the output:

 ```
 CLASP.Python examples
-flag_and_option_aliases.py 0.0.1
+flag_and_option_specifications.py 0.0.1
-Illustrates use of CLASP.Python's use of flags, options, and aliases
+Illustrates use of CLASP.Python's use of flags, options, and specifications

-USAGE: flag_and_option_aliases.py [ ... flags and options ... ]
+USAGE: flag_and_option_specifications.py [ ... flags and options ... ]

 flags/options: